 To enjoy premium features and top-level protection, you must upgrade to any of the Avast’s premium plans listed below.
 (We recommend Avast Internet Security).

 With Avast Pro Antivirus, you get everything that comes as part of the freeware, along with a Sandbox option (lets you test suspicious files in a virtual environment so they don’t wreak havoc on your PC), a Real Site feature (prevents hackers from hijacking your DNS settings and stealing your sensitive data), and premium in-product support.

-The company’s most popular suite, Avast Internet Security, adds an advanced firewall and an extra layer of protection against ransomware attacks, and an anti-spam filter (blocks junk email and phishing attacks).
+The company’s most popular suite, Avast Internet Security, adds an advanced firewall, an extra layer of protection against ransomware attacks, and an anti-spam filter (blocks junk email and phishing attacks).

 Another level up is Avast Premier.
-It includes everything that comes with the “internet security” plan plus a data shredder (deletes your sensitive files permanently so no one can recover them), an automatic software updater, and protection against webcam spying.
+It includes everything that comes with the “internet security” plan plus a Data Shredder (deletes your sensitive files permanently so no one can recover them), an automatic Software Updater, and also includes protection against webcam spying.

 Windows Defender vs Avast: Which Provides Better Malware Protection?

-Both Windows Defender and Avast use signature-matching detection to compare a suspected file against a huge database of known malware threats, as well as heuristic monitoring (which monitors behavior and other attributes of files) to detect previously unseen malware (also called zero-day malware).
+Both Windows Defender and Avast use signature-matching detection (comparing files against a huge database of known malware threats) to catch known malware and heuristic analysis (monitoring behavioral attributes of files) to detect previously unseen malware (also called ‘zero-day malware’).

-To find out which product offers better protection, I’ll look at how both software performed in the most recent tests conducted by AV-Test and AV-Comparatives — two well-known and trusted independent security institutes.
+To find out which product offers better protection, I’ll look at how both software fared in the most recent tests conducted by AV-Test and AV-Comparatives — two well-known and trusted independent security institutes.